THE VEGAN MOVEMENT

 It’s interesting that some people are very bothered by what they call the “vegan agenda.”
 Do the meat, dairy, and egg industries have an agenda?
 Yes, of course: It’s TO MAKE MONEY!

-The meat, dairy, and egg sectors of the animal agricultural industry are really just one giant industry because they work together supporting each other.
+The meat, dairy, and egg sectors of the animal agricultural industry are really just one behemoth industry because they work together supporting each other.
 The dairy and egg industries sell their “nonprofitable waste” to the meat industry.
 The male babies who are born to egg-laying hens and dairy cows are considered “nonprofitable waste” because males cannot produce milk or eggs, which makes them “worthless” to these industries.
-The farmers can’t make a profit selling the bodily secretions of the males, so they either kill them shortly after they are born, or they sell them to the meat industry for slaughter.
+The farmers can’t make a profit by selling the bodily secretions of the males, which is why they either kill them shortly after they are born, or they sell them to the meat industry to be slaughtered.

 And of course, the egg-laying hens and dairy cows themselves also become “nonprofitable waste” when their decline in milk or egg production renders them “worthless” too.
-All of these animals end up being slaughtered after enduring miserable lives of exploitation and suffering.
+They are slaughtered after enduring misery and exploitation for their entire lives.
+If you are a vegetarian, then you are supporting the meat industry.
+If you are shocked by this information, please understand that this brutality is standard procedure in all sectors of the animal agriculture industry.

-The meat/dairy/egg industry’s agenda is all about money.
-In contrast, the vegan agenda is to stop animal abuse, exploitation, and slaughter.
+The meat/dairy/egg industry’s agenda is all about making money.
+In contrast, the vegan agenda is all about ending animal abuse, exploitation, and slaughter.
 Which agenda does a compassionate, ethical person support?

-Most vegans were duped by the incessant corporate propaganda of the meat/dairy/egg industry...until we started questioning it.
-How many advertisements for slaughtered animals and their bodily secretions (dairy and eggs) did you see yesterday?
-Most vegans initially believed all of the advertisements and what the “experts” said about needing animal products for protein, and all of the other lies spewed by the animal agriculture industry, because we have been bombarded with this propaganda since we were young impressionable children just like you.
+Most vegans were duped by the incessant corporate propaganda and lies of the meat/dairy/egg industry...until we started questioning it.
+How many advertisements for slaughtered animals and their bodily secretions (dairy and eggs) do you see in a day?
+Do you even notice?
+Most vegans initially believed all of the advertisements and what the “experts” say about needing animal products for protein, and all of the other lies spewed by the animal agriculture industry, because we have been bombarded with this propaganda since we were young impressionable children, just like you.

 The animal agriculture industry makes huge campaign contributions to politicians so that they will support legislation that benefits this mercenary agenda.
 The animal agriculture industry also funds the media so that television, radio, internet, and all media outlets are saturated with the same lies and propaganda.
 The goal is to fool you into believing that animal flesh, organs, and bodily secretions are healthy, necessary, humane, and guilt-free.
-This insidious agenda is so pervasive that you don’t even realize that you are being deceived.
+This insidious agenda is so prevalent and pervasive that you don’t even realize that you are being deceived.
+All of these industries are getting richer by duping you and inflicting horrendous suffering and violence on animals.

 HAVE YOU BEEN DUPED BY PROPAGANDA & LIES?